-Given the fact that cinematic snobbery occurs among the elite, the supposedly cinematically educated, and the more “artistically inclined,” it is arguably just as offensive and unforgivable as the airheads who pack theatres to see Jack and Jill (2011) or Transformers: Age of Extinction (2014).
-It’s hard to be too angry at the dimwitted masses for being dumb (it’s not that hard, actually…) because they don’t know any better; I’m a bit of a huge snob myself and only a passionate lover and supporter of good cinema because my own family was educated, my parents had a wide taste in cinema, and I was blessed with the opportunity and monetary funds to pursue films with friends outside the Hollywood mainstream.
-Most people aren’t as lucky as me; I’m really no “smarter” than any of the dimwitted, popcorn-eating masses — I’m just a lot luckier and way more entitled! 😛
+Given the fact that cinematic snobbery occurs among the elite and more “artistically inclined,” it is arguably just as offensive and unforgivable as the airheads who pack theatres to see Jack and Jill (2011) or Transformers: Age of Extinction (2014).
+It’s hard to be too angry at the dimwitted masses for being dumb (it’s not that hard, actually… ) because they don’t know any better; I’m a bit of a huge snob myself and only a passionate lover and supporter of good cinema because my own family was educated, my parents had a wide taste in cinema, and I was blessed with the opportunity and monetary funds to pursue films with friends outside the Hollywood mainstream.
+Most people aren’t as lucky as me; I’m no “smarter” than any of the dimwitted, popcorn-eating masses — I’m just luckier and far more entitled.

 But just what do I mean by “cinematic snobbery?”
-Well, the answer to that is in the title: “Genre film” is film, and the term “art-cinema” is redundant!
+The answer to that is in the title: “Genre film” is film, and the term “art-cinema” is redundant!

-There is a long-running trend in the cinephile, film critic, and (to a lesser extent) the film academic communities that needs to be called out.
-Just like how atheism, Dawrinism, or acceptance of climate change science is somehow compartmentalized into some convoluted form of “religion” by ignorant zealots, the snobbish belief that mainstream films made in Hollywood, genre films, or any type of non-arthouse drama, non-Oscar bait films are somehow inferior, lesser cinema is a commonly held fallacy that needs to be called out for what it is — complete prejudice.
+There is a long-running trend in the cinephile, film critic, and (to a lesser extent) the film academic communities that needs to be tarred and feathered; the snobbish belief that mainstream films made in Hollywood, genre films, or any type of non-arthouse drama, non-Oscar bait films are somehow inferior, lesser cinema is a commonly held fallacy that needs to be called out for what it is — complete prejudice.

 Don’t get me wrong, I’m more than aware that many action-oriented blockbusters are brain-dead, and many European New Wave dramas by the likes of Jean-Luc Goddard or Ingmar Bergman or Federico Fellini have been recognized as revolutionary film classics.
 That being said, whether these trends in quality among genres are real or simply perceived, exceptions or the rule, as true lovers of cinema we cannot let our preconceptions and personal preferences cloud our evaluation of artistic merit.
 That has been a running theme throughout this entire blog — perhaps the theme of EETH!
 I argue that, in a perfect world, we should bring as little personal or cultural prejudices to film-viewing as possible.